+1 (619) 853-3200

 Why conventional cleaning fails

-Grout is porous — its micro-channels are the ideal environment for Serratia marcescens (the pink slime in your caulk), Aspergillus (ceiling mold), and Fusarium (sink drain fungus).
-These organisms construct biofilm: a protective matrix of extracellular polymeric substance that acts as a hydrophobic barrier.
+Grout is porous — its micro-channels are the ideal environment for mold and organic build-up.
+These organisms construct a protective matrix that acts as a hydrophobic barrier.
 Chemical sprays run off the surface before they penetrate.
-Scrubbing removes the visible layer but leaves the biofilm structure and fungal hyphae intact below.
-Within 48 hours, the colony rebuilds to full strength.
+Scrubbing removes the visible layer but leaves the embedded build-up intact below.
+Within 48 hours, the build-up reforms to full depth.

 What 275°F steam does differently

 At 275°F, steam uses capillary action to expand into the micro-fissures inside grout.
-Thermal shock then causes protein denaturation — heat permanently unfolds bacterial proteins, rendering organisms non-viable — and cell lysis ruptures bacterial membranes.
-The biofilm matrix dissolves.
-San Diego homes near the coast (La Jolla, Pacific Beach, Coronado) see accelerated grout contamination from marine-layer humidity; steam is the only method that addresses the root biology rather than surface appearance.
+High-heat thermal penetration then lifts embedded build-up — heat drives steam into the matrix, breaking it apart from inside.
+The embedded build-up releases.
+San Diego homes near the coast (La Jolla, Pacific Beach, Coronado) see accelerated grout contamination from marine-layer humidity; steam is the only method that addresses the root build-up rather than surface appearance.

 SD Note: